BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 You then get on to 2022.

-Top Gun Maverick, just a great fun movie, action film, fun to go to the theater and see the Jets rocketing through the sky fighting the bad guys.
+Top Gun Maverick, just a great, fun movie, action film, fun to go to the theater and see the jets rocketing through the sky fighting the bad guys.

-I will note that no Hollywood uh theater will now make Communist China the bad guys because they all want to sell movies in China.
+I will note that no Hollywood theater will now make Communist China the bad guys because they all want to sell movies in China.

 On to 2023.

-Two move two movies in 2023 on the list.
+Two movies in 2023 on the list.

-Oppenheimer, Oppenheimer was terrific.
+Oppenheimer was terrific.

-True story, powerful, interesting, really well done.
+Powerful, interesting, really well done.

 What's it about?